True South Carolina Hash is Liver & Lights Hogs Head Hash

 Today, it is nearly impossible to get a liver and lights hash even at home, unless you are slaughtering the hog yourself at home.
 The USDA does not allow you to keep the lungs when you go to a commercial disease because of a disease this particular organ “carries.”
 I don’t know if during the old days, farmers had to worry about these diseases because the hogs were raised on dirt and they were hardier than commodity hogs.
 Hogs raised in confinement in commercial facilities tend to have more respiratory problems, where dirt raised hogs may have another set of pathological problems.
 This alone is why you should know your farmer in 2020, because they care about you.

 In restaurants, you may see hash, but you will not likely find a traditional hash.
 The meat substitutions may range from pork shoulders to beef shoulders, no heads, and no organs.
 I have heard of potatoes and beef in bbq restaurants, but most of these restaurants are white from my understanding.
 Also, the hash may contain left over pulled pork from the previous day.
 My vantage point, comes from the perspective of the black experience in the south and its barbecue culture.
-If you understand barbecue in its truest form, African Americans really shaped barbecue culture and most of the southern food.
+If you understand barbecue in its truest form, African Americans really shaped barbecue culture and most of southern food.
 They were that combined things from the indigenous community and the European culture, but since they control the pot, they were also putting African flavors, ingredients, and seasonings to create a new cuisine in America.
+Final point, enslaved americans created bbq hash as they were the ones cooking the barbecue and were given the scraps, in the head, offals, and feet etc and they went to the one pot cooking style they brought from Africa and removed the bones while seasoning with a savory blend of spices, to create hash.
+Enslaved Americans coupled hash with the rice, the ingredient they know best as they brought the knowledge how to cultivate it and use it from African.
+What is so hard about giving acknowlegement to enslave Americans for the things they invented and given to us for us to enjoy.
+Note enslave Americans are not migrants.